 Even though two years may seem like a long time, we need to stress how important it is not to wait long at all before speaking to an attorney about these cases.
 The truth is that two years is not much time when it comes to filing a wrongful death lawsuit.
 An attorney needs to get involved as soon as possible so they can begin gathering evidence and working with any insurance carriers that may be involved in the case.
 Insurance carriers and at-fault parties have a way of stalling for as long as possible in an effort to get past the statute of limitations so they do not have to pay out any money at all.
 Any delay in filing these cases could result in the family members accidentally letting the timeline slip past.

-Start your wrongful death claim in Tempe, Arizona today by requesting a free consultation at David Shapiro Law, PLLC.
+Start your wrongful death claim in Tempe, Arizona today by requesting a free consultation at Shapiro Law Team.
 We are highly experienced and compassionate wrongful death lawyers.
 Call (480) 300-5405 24/7 for a free meeting with one of our attorneys.